 Each of these options have their benefits and drawbacks so there really isn’t a easy answer to the question “Which one should I use?” – It really is going to depend on your comfort level with PowerShell in general, the tasks you are looking to accomplish, etc. This idea with this post is to provide a succinct overview of these options to help you make the best decision for your own use case.

-The Microsoft Teams PowerShell Module has been around for some time now and it typically how most administrators manage Teams via PowerShell.
+The Microsoft Teams PowerShell Module has been around for some time now and it typically how most administrators manage Teams via PowerShell or for Teams reporting.
 The module works with both PowerShell 5.1 (Desktop) and PowerShell 6.2.4 (Core).
 There are currently some know bugs when using this module with PowerShell Core so PowerShell 5.1 is currently the recommended way to run this module.
-In addition, there are a few modules modules that are also needed to ensure a complete management solution, these are:
+In addition, there are a few modules that are also needed to ensure a complete management solution, these are: